Dilma Rousseff: Popularity

 Rousseff maintained a majority approval rating throughout her first term.
 In late March 2013, her government was approved by 63% of Brazilians, while her personal approval rating was at 79%, a personal high.
 Rousseff was also cited as the preferential candidate for 58% of the voters in the 2014 presidential election, in which she was reelected.
 Rousseff's popularity is attributed to popular measures of her government, such as the reduction of the federal tax in the energy bill and the exemption of federal tax in the products of the consumer basket (meat, milk, beans, rice, flour, potatoes, tomatoes, bread, sugar, coffee powder, cooking oil, butter, bananas and apples).
 The lowering of the overnight rate conducted by the Central Bank of Brazil is also mentioned as a cause for Rousseff's high popularity.
 This has caused some to consider her "populist", a consideration shared by her predecessor Luiz Inácio Lula da Silva.

 In early 2015, Rousseff's popularity began to decline and in February 2015, a month before the 2015 protests in Brazil began, Rousseff's approval rating dropped 19 points to 23% with 44% disapproving of her.

 In July of the same year, her approval rating reached a new low (9%), while her disapproval rating reached 64%.
-By late 2015, thousands of Brazilians began to protest, demanding Rousseff's impeachment.

 Controversies

 Petrobras scandal

+In 2013 Jonathan Taylor blew the whistle on SBM Offshore NV, the Dutch company responsible for paying hundreds of millions of dollars to senior Petrobras personnel in bribes to win offshore oil and gas-related contracts, while Rousseff chaired the national oil and gas company.

 In March and April 2015 millions of protesters took to the streets during the 2015 protests in Brazil against Rousseff's alleged involvement in the Petrobras scandal which involved kickbacks and corruption.
-When allegations surfaced that graft occurred while President Rousseff was part of the board of directors of Petrobras, between 2003 and 2010, Brazilians became upset with the government and called for Rousseff's impeachment.
+When allegations surfaced that graft occurred while President Rousseff was a member of the board of directors of Petrobras, between 2003 and 2010, Brazilians became very upset with the government and called for Rousseff's impeachment.
 No direct evidence implicating Rousseff in the scheme has been made public, and she denies having any prior knowledge of it.

-Role of Jonathan David Taylor in Rousseff's downfall

-The chain of events that ended with President Rousseff's impeachment was begun by the English lawyer Jonathan David Taylor.
-In 2013 Taylor blew the whistle on SBM Offshore NV, the Dutch company responsible for paying hundreds of millions of dollars to senior Petrobras personnel in bribes to win offshore oil and gas-related contracts, while Rousseff chaired the national oil and gas company.
-Later SBM illicitly funded her Workers Party during Rousseff's first presidential election.
-The scandal gave rise to Operation Car Wash, which in turn led to Rousseff's popularity falling to 5% in the polls as the enormity of the levels of corruption at the organisations she headed came to light.
-In 2015, millions of Brazilians protested in over fifty cities and her downfall became an inevitability.
-Taylor's revelations would later lead to Rousseff's predecessor, President Lula, being jailed for corruption.